-The 22nd JDC Re-Entry Court program was established in 2012 and is a multi-faceted program combining the correctional system, law enforcement, the judicial branch and those stakeholders in mental health, substance abuse treatment, education and workforce development in order to reverse the disturbing trend of high incarceration rates and low rates of behavioral change.
+The 22nd JDC Re-Entry Court program was established in 2012 by Judge William Knight who presided over the program from inception through 2020.
+This problem solving court, now presided over by Judge William H. Burris, is a multi-faceted program which combines the resources of the correctional system, law enforcement and the judicial branch.
+These resources include mental health treatment, substance abuse treatment, education and workforce development in order to reverse the disturbing trend of high incarceration rates and low rates of behavioral change in felony offenders.

 Reduce recidivism of individuals in the criminal justice system.
 The goal is to provide the participant with the resources and skills necessary to successfully re-enter society.